Psychology of Interior Design: How Decor Affects Your Emotions at Home

 Black is not recommended as a dominant color in any room, except maybe a home theater.
 This color is powerful, elegant, and best used in moderation.
 It can serve as a grounding agent to balance a lighter-colored room or add contrast.
 As an accent wall in an office, it can add a feeling of power – as long as your space isn’t overpowered by the dark, strong color.

-Warmer Colors – Energize and Increase Appetite
+Warmer Colors – Energize and Boost

 Red represents fire, love, and anger – it reminds us of passionate energy.
 This color can increase metabolism and blood pressure – for better or worse.
 In a dining space, studies have found that people may rush to eat in a red room.
 This powerful color should be used sparingly or for a specific purpose.
 In feng shui, red represents good fortune.
 A more muted red-like terracotta, however, can be peaceful.

-Colder Colors – Relax the Mind and Decrease Appetite
+Cooler Colors – Relax and Calm

 Purple represents luxury, ambition, creativity, and wealth.
 This is a very versatile color for almost any room or purpose.
+A light lilac purple can be gentle, feminine, and peaceful.

 The best way to find inspiration is to look at other designs!
 View our photo gallery for examples of our favorite styles, or follow us on Pinterest.